What is nonequilibrium?: Nonequilibrium (open) problems

 \item \underline{Glass transition} Another example is the physics of amorphous and disordered materials, specifically concerning the glass transition.
 There a huge change in viscosity is witnessed over a small temperature change, with no or little foundation.
 Is the glass transition in the end a (nonequilibrium) transition in dynamical activity?\\ The problem touches deeply on a more general question of how noise on more microscopic levels can be enlarged to macroscopic scales.
 In other words, is the origin of macroscopic chaos to be found in the emergent macroscopic dynamics, or how is all that the natural result of an amplification (with corresponding synchronization) of more microscopic fluctuations.

-\item \underline{Stat mech of gravity and geometric degrees of freedom:} With all the excitement around quantum gravity, it is easy to overlook the fact that a satisfactory fluctuation theory for gravity is still lacking, even in the classical regime.
+\item \underline{Stat mech of gravity and geometric degrees of freedom:} With lots of interest into the problem of quantum gravity, one easily overlooks the fact that a satisfactory fluctuation theory for gravity is still lacking, even in the classical regime.
 Already Newtonian gravity presents unusual and hard problems for the Gibbs formalism, and it is not clear how to deal with its Second Law behavior, clearly relevant for the history of the universe and for galaxy formation.
-With its (very) long-range attraction and without screening, it is quite different from the usual situation in statistical mechanics.\\ The source of all nonequilibrium in our universe is probably to be found in the low-entropy condition of gravitational / geometric degrees of freedom in what is called the very early universe.
+With its (very) long-range attraction and without screening, it is quite different from the usual situation in statistical mechanics.\\ The source of all nonequilibrium in our universe is probably to be found in the low-entropy condition of gravitational / geometric degrees of freedom in what is called the very early universe\footnote{The meaning is not entirely clear, and it is useful to make a difference between the big bang model (empirically established for the history of our universe over the last 13.8 billion years) and {\it some} big bang (containing heavily popularized ideas about {\it some} beginning of the universe but without a shred of evidence --- somewhat similar to theories of inflation).
+There is no support for the scientific hypothesis of Lemaître that there was a physical beginning of space, time, and matter.}.
 But we do not really know what we mean by low-entropy geometry, nor how low entropy gets transferred to (or influences) matter degrees of freedom, {\it e.g.} in the problem of baryogenesis.
 Perhaps there are even low-frequency corrections (to the Planck law) in the cosmic microwave background that find their origin in gravitational / geometric effects at the time of recombination.\\ And what is the relation between (spacetime) curvature and nonequilibrium effects?
 Entropy and temperature appear in black hole thermodynamics but it remains unclear how they connect with Clausius heat theorem and with Boltzmann's statistical picture.